How Online Pharmacies Are Creating Drug Addicts

 Can An Addict Be Created?

-You may ask this valuable question: Can an addict actually be created?
+You may ask this valuable question: Can a drug addict actually be created?

 We feel that in some cases, it can.
 At the very least, an addict can certainly be enabled.
 Picture this:-